welldone-software/grunt-durandaljs/README.md

 # grunt-durandaljs

 > A [grunt](http://gruntjs.com) plugin for building [Durandal](http://durandaljs.com) projects.

-Generates a single js files from your scripts and views.
+>Both scripts and views are compiled into a single output file.

+>No double maintainace of path mapping.
+Allows various code layouts (bower, app.net etc), using the pathes alredy configured in you main.js.

+>Minimalistic and simple.
+No need to be expert with r.js's 60+ options.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`